New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Falcons stats and trends

+- Thus far this year Atlanta has two wins against the spread.

-- This season, the Falcons are winless ATS when entering a game as an underdog of 6 points or more.
+- The Falcons have yet to cover the spread this season when underdogs by 6 points or more.

-- Atlanta's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Atlanta's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- The Falcons score 21.1 points per game, comparable to the 18.3 the Saints surrender.
+- The Falcons put up 21.1 points per game, comparable to the 18.3 the Saints give up.

-- Atlanta is 1-3 against the spread and 2-2 overall in games when it puts up more than 18.3 points.
+- Atlanta is 1-3 against the spread and 2-2 overall in games when it records more than 18.3 points.

-- In games that Atlanta picks up more than 344.3 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Atlanta churns out more than 344.3 yards, the team is 1-3 against the spread and 2-2 overall.

 - The Falcons have turned the ball over 10 times, three fewer times than the Saints have forced turnovers (13).